home-west-smart-best/broker/README.md

 # Broker

-this repo contains an install and start script for the broker on a Raspberry pi
+This repo contains an install and start script for the broker on a Raspberry pi